-The South Yorkshire Pension Fund ("the Fund") is administered by the South Yorkshire Pensions Authority ("the Administering Authority") which is required to maintain an Investment Strategy Statement (ISS) in accordance with Regulation 7 of the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016.
+This is the Investment Strategy Statement (ISS) of the South Yorkshire Pension Fund ("the Fund") which is administered by the South Yorkshire Pensions Authority ("the Administering Authority").
+The Investment Strategy Statement (ISS) made in accordance with Regulation 7 of the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016.